WCCLS Student Library Card

 All students K-12 will receive an SLC unless: 1) They already have a library account with WCCLS 2) They were opted out of the sharing of directory information in their enrollment paperwork by their parent/guardian.

 These library accounts are free and enable students to check out up to five books or audiobooks at the library along with up to 15 e-books or audiobooks on www.wccls.org with no overdue fines.
 The only fees which will be charged are for lost or damaged items.

 How do students log in for the first time?

 Students 12 and under will be asked to change their username from a preselected list of colors and animals.
 It will then create a username like: red_dog_7365.
 Students 13 and over will be allowed to create their own username.
 Note: the username will be public if students choose to write book reviews or create book lists in their account.
 Watch this video to see a demonstration of how to log in for the first time.

 Do the Student Library Cards expire?

 The Student Library Cards expire every January, but students who are still enrolled will be renewed.
 At any time, a student who wishes to expand their checkout options can upgrade to a general library card by visiting any WCCLS library.

 What do students get with their Student Library Card?

 - At the Library: check out up to 5 books or audiobooks; place holds on up to 5 books or audiobooks, renew physical items up to 4 times, unless there is a hold on that item; no overdue fines

-- Online: live tutoring and homework help; access to academic database to use for homework and research projects; ebooks and audiobooks through the Sora app
+- Online: homework help; stream videos; access to academic databases to use for homework and research projects; ebooks and audiobooks through the Sora app